John Charles Beckwith (British Army officer): Career

 John Charles Beckwith, known as Charles Beckwith, was born in Halifax, Nova Scotia and was the eldest of ten children.
-He was the grandson of Major-general John Beckwith and nephew of the generals, Sir George Beckwith and Sir Thomas Sydney Beckwith.
+He was the grandson of Major-General John Beckwith and nephew of the generals, Sir George Beckwith and Sir Thomas Sydney Beckwith.
 He attended the Halifax Grammar School with Captain Herbert Clifford.

 He left Halifax to join the British army at age 14.
 Charles Beckwith joined the 50th Regiment of Foot in 1803, exchanging in 1804 into the 95th Rifles, with which regiment he served in the Peninsular campaigns of 1808–10.

 He was subsequently employed on the staff of the Light Division, and he was repeatedly mentioned in despatches, becoming in 1814 a brevet-major, and after the Battle of Waterloo lieutenant-colonel and C.B.
 He had four horses shot from under him at the Battle of Waterloo before he lost a leg.
 Soon afterwards, he became an active reformed Christian but remained a member of the Church of England throughout his life.

 A fellow passenger noted of Beckwith on a voyage to France:

 "Major Beckwith was a fine, gentlemanly young high-spirited fellow, the exact prototype of a rifleman.
-His unwearied flow of spirits kept us in good humour during two days and nights in a dead calm, in the middle of the Bay of Biscay; when the sails and ropes flapped against the masts; and the vessel rocking from stem to stern incessantly."
+His unwearied flow of spirits kept us in good humour during two days and nights in a dead calm, in the middle of the Bay of Biscay; when the sails and ropes flapped against the masts; and the vessel rocked from stem to stern incessantly."

 In 1820, he left active military service.
 Seven years later, whilst in the library of Apsley House in London, waiting to see the Duke of Wellington, he picked up a book by Prebendary of Durham, William Stephen Gilly about the history of the Protestant Waldensians, also known as the Vaudois, who lived in the Cottian Alps, in north-west Italy.
 The Waldensians had, through skilled military means employed in a few defensible Alpine valleys, maintained their Reformation-type doctrines and championed the principle of freedom of religion since the 14th century in the face of many Papal, Savoyard and French efforts to eradicate them by violence and repression.